jsbonso/aws-certified-cloud-practitioner-clf-c02/README.md

 ## CLF-C02 EXAM DOMAIN #3: CLOUD TECHNOLOGY AND SERVICES

-Task Statement 3.1: Define methods of deploying and operating in the AWS Cloud.
+### Task Statement 3.1: Define methods of deploying and operating in the AWS Cloud.

 Knowledge of:

-Different ways of provisioning and operating in the AWS Cloud Different ways to access AWS services
+- Different ways of provisioning and operating in the AWS Cloud
+- Different ways to access AWS services
-Types of cloud deployment models
+- Types of cloud deployment models
-Connectivity options
+- Connectivity options

 Skills in:

-Deciding between options such as programmatic access (for example, APIs, SDKs, CLI), the AWS Management Console, and infrastructure as code (IaC) Evaluating requirements to determine whether to use one-time operations or repeatable processes
+- Deciding between options such as programmatic access (for example, APIs, SDKs, CLI), the
+- AWS Management Console, and infrastructure as code (IaC)
+- Evaluating requirements to determine whether to use one-time operations or repeatable processes
-Identifying different deployment models (for example, cloud, hybrid, on-premises) Identifying connectivity options (for example, AWS VPN, AWS Direct Connect, public internet) Task Statement 3.2: Define the AWS global infrastructure.
+- Identifying different deployment models (for example, cloud, hybrid, on-premises)
+- Identifying connectivity options (for example, AWS VPN, AWS Direct Connect, public internet)

+### Task Statement 3.2: Define the AWS global infrastructure.

 Knowledge of:

-AWS Regions, Availability Zones, and edge locations High availability
+- AWS Regions, Availability Zones, and edge locations
+- High availability
-Use of multiple Regions
+- Use of multiple Regions
-Benefits of edge locations
+- Benefits of edge locations
-AWS Wavelength Zones and AWS Local Zones
+- AWS Wavelength Zones and AWS Local Zones

 Skills in:

-Describing relationships among Regions, Availability Zones, and edge locations Describing how to achieve high availability by using multiple Availability Zones Recognizing that Availability Zones do not share single points of failure Describing when to use multiple Regions (for example, disaster recovery, business continuity, low latency for end users, data sovereignty) Describing at a high level the benefits of edge locations (for example, Amazon CloudFront, AWS Global Accelerator)
+- Describing relationships among Regions, Availability Zones, and edge locations
+- Describing how to achieve high availability by using multiple Availability Zones
+- Recognizing that Availability Zones do not share single points of failure
+- Describing when to use multiple Regions (for example, disaster recovery, business continuity, low latency for end users, data sovereignty)
+- Describing at a high level the benefits of edge locations (for example, Amazon CloudFront, AWS Global Accelerator)

-Task Statement 3.3: Identify AWS compute services.
+### Task Statement 3.3: Identify AWS compute services.

 Knowledge of:

-AWS compute services
+- AWS compute services

 Skills in:

-Recognizing the appropriate use of different EC2 instance types (for example, compute optimized, storage optimized)
+- Recognizing the appropriate use of different EC2 instance types (for example, compute optimized, storage optimized)
-Recognizing the appropriate use of different container options (for example, Amazon ECS, Amazon EKS)
+- Recognizing the appropriate use of different container options (for example, Amazon ECS, Amazon EKS)
-Recognizing the appropriate use of different serverless compute options (for example, AWS Fargate, Lambda)
+- Recognizing the appropriate use of different serverless compute options (for example, AWS Fargate, Lambda)
-Recognizing that auto scaling provides elasticity Identifying the purposes of load balancers
+- Recognizing that auto scaling provides elasticity
+- Identifying the purposes of load balancers

-Task Statement 3.4: Identify AWS database services.
+### Task Statement 3.4: Identify AWS database services.

 Knowledge of:

-AWS database services
+- AWS database services
-Database migration
+- Database migration

 Skills in:

-Deciding when to use EC2 hosted databases or AWS managed databases Identifying relational databases (for example, Amazon RDS, Amazon Aurora) Identifying NoSQL databases (for example, DynamoDB) Identifying memory-based databases
+- Deciding when to use EC2 hosted databases or AWS managed databases
+- Identifying relational databases (for example, Amazon RDS, Amazon Aurora)
+- Identifying NoSQL databases (for example, DynamoDB)
+- Identifying memory-based databases
-Identifying database migration tools (for example AWS Database Migration Service [AWS DMS], AWS Schema Conversion Tool [AWS SCT])
+- Identifying database migration tools (for example AWS Database Migration Service [AWS DMS], AWS Schema Conversion Tool [AWS SCT])

-Task Statement 3.5: Identify AWS network services.
+### Task Statement 3.5: Identify AWS network services.

 Knowledge of:

-AWS network services
+- AWS network services

 Skills in:

-Identifying the components of a VPC (for example, subnets, gateways) Understanding security in a VPC (for example, network ACLs, security groups) Understanding the purpose of Amazon Route 53 Identifying edge services (for example, CloudFront, Global Accelerator) Identifying network connectivity options to AWS (for example AWS VPN, Direct Connect) Task Statement 3.6: Identify AWS storage services.
+- Identifying the components of a VPC (for example, subnets, gateways)
+- Understanding security in a VPC (for example, network ACLs, security groups)
+- Understanding the purpose of Amazon Route 53
+- Identifying edge services (for example, CloudFront, Global Accelerator)
+- Identifying network connectivity options to AWS (for example, AWS VPN and Direct Connect)

+### Task Statement 3.6: Identify AWS storage services.

 Knowledge of:

-AWS storage services
+- AWS storage services

 Skills in:

-Identifying the uses for object storage
+- Identifying the uses for object storage
-Recognizing the differences in Amazon S3 storage classes Identifying block storage solutions (for example, Amazon Elastic Block Store [Amazon EBS], instance store)
+- Recognizing the differences in Amazon S3 storage classes
+- Identifying block storage solutions (for example, Amazon Elastic Block Store [Amazon EBS], instance store)
-Identifying file services (for example, Amazon Elastic File System [Amazon EFS], Amazon FSx) Identifying cached file systems (for example, AWS Storage Gateway) Understanding use cases for lifecycle policies Understanding use cases for AWS Backup
+- Identifying file services (for example, Amazon Elastic File System [Amazon EFS], Amazon FSx)
+- Identifying cached file systems (for example, AWS Storage Gateway)
+- Understanding use cases for lifecycle policies
+- Understanding use cases for AWS Backup

-Task Statement 3.7: Identify AWS artificial intelligence and machine learning (AI/ML) services and analytics services.
+### Task Statement 3.7: Identify AWS artificial intelligence and machine learning (AI/ML) services and analytics services.

 Knowledge of:

-AWS AI/ML services
+- AWS AI/ML services
-AWS analytics services
+- AWS analytics services

 Skills in:

-Understanding the different AI/ML services and the tasks that they accomplish (for example, Amazon SageMaker, Amazon Lex, Amazon Kendra) Identifying the services for data analytics (for example, Amazon Athena, Amazon Kinesis, AWS Glue and Amazon QuickSight) Task Statement 3.8: Identify services from other in-scope AWS service categories.
+- Understanding the different AI/ML services and the tasks that they accomplish (for example, Amazon SageMaker, Amazon Lex, Amazon Kendra)
+- Identifying the services for data analytics (for example, Amazon Athena, Amazon Kinesis, AWS Glue and Amazon QuickSight)

+### Task Statement 3.8: Identify services from other in-scope AWS service categories.

 Knowledge of:

-Application integration services of Amazon EventBridge, Amazon Simple Notification Service (Amazon SNS), and Amazon Simple Queue Service (Amazon SQS) Business application services of Amazon Connect and Amazon Simple Email Service (Amazon SES)
+- Application integration services of Amazon EventBridge, Amazon Simple Notification Service (Amazon SNS), and Amazon Simple Queue Service (Amazon SQS)
+- Business application services of Amazon Connect and Amazon Simple Email Service (Amazon SES)
-Customer engagement services of AWS Activate for Startups, AWS IQ, AWS Managed Services(AMS), and AWS Support Developer tool services and capabilities of AWS AppConfig, AWS Cloud9, AWS CloudShell, AWS CodeArtifact, AWS CodeBuild, AWS CodeCommit, AWS CodeDeploy, AWS CodePipeline, AWS CodeStar, and AWS X-Ray
+- Customer engagement services of AWS Activate for Startups, AWS IQ, AWS Managed Services(AMS), and AWS Support
+- Developer tool services and capabilities of AWS AppConfig, AWS Cloud9, AWS CloudShell, AWS CodeArtifact, AWS CodeBuild, AWS CodeCommit, AWS CodeDeploy, AWS CodePipeline, AWS CodeStar, and AWS X-Ray
-End-user computing services of Amazon AppStream 2.0, Amazon WorkSpaces, and Amazon WorkSpaces Web
+- End-user computing services of Amazon AppStream 2.0, Amazon WorkSpaces, and Amazon WorkSpaces
-Frontend web and mobile services of AWS Amplify and AWS AppSync IoT services of AWS IoT Core and AWS IoT Greengrass Skills in:
+- Web Frontend web and mobile services of AWS Amplify and AWS AppSync
+- IoT services of AWS IoT Core and AWS IoT Greengrass

+Skills in:

-Choosing the appropriate service to deliver messages and to send alerts and notifications Choosing the appropriate service to meet business application needs Choosing the appropriate service for AWS customer support Choosing the appropriate option for business support assistance Identifying the tools to develop, deploy, and troubleshoot applications Identifying the services that can present the output of virtual machines (VMs) on end-user machines
+- Choosing the appropriate service to deliver messages and to send alerts and notifications
+- Choosing the appropriate service to meet business application needs
+- Choosing the appropriate service for AWS customer support
+- Choosing the appropriate option for business support assistance
+- Identifying the tools to develop, deploy, and troubleshoot applications
+- Identifying the services that can present the output of virtual machines (VMs) on end-user machines
-Identifying the services that can create and deploy frontend and mobile services Identifying the services that manage IoT devices
+- Identifying the services that can create and deploy frontend and mobile services
+- Identifying the services that manage IoT devices

-EXAM DOMAIN #4: BILLING, PRICING & SUPPORT
+## EXAM DOMAIN #4: BILLING, PRICING & SUPPORT

-Task Statement 4.1: Compare AWS pricing models.
+### Task Statement 4.1: Compare AWS pricing models.

 Knowledge of:

-Compute purchasing options (for example, On-Demand Instances, Reserved Instances, Spot Instances, Savings Plans, Dedicated Hosts, Dedicated Instances, Capacity Reservations) Data transfer charges
+- Compute purchasing options (for example, On-Demand Instances, Reserved Instances, Spot Instances, Savings Plans, Dedicated Hosts, Dedicated Instances, Capacity Reservations)
+- Data transfer charges
-Storage options and tiers
+- Storage options and tiers

 Skills in:

-Identifying and comparing when to use various compute purchasing options Describing Reserved Instance flexibility
+- Identifying and comparing when to use various compute purchasing options
+- Describing Reserved Instance flexibility
-Describing Reserved Instance behavior in AWS Organizations Understanding incoming data transfer costs and outgoing data transfer costs (for example, from one Region to another Region, within the same Region) Understanding different pricing options for various storage options and tiers Task Statement 4.2: Understand resources for billing, budget, and cost management.
+- Describing Reserved Instance behavior in AWS Organizations
+- Understanding incoming data transfer costs and outgoing data transfer costs (for example, from one Region to another Region, within the same Region)
+- Understanding different pricing options for various storage options and tiers

+### Task Statement 4.2: Understand resources for billing, budget, and cost management.

 Knowledge of:

-Billing support and information
+- Billing support and information
-Pricing information for AWS services
+- Pricing information for AWS services
-AWS Organizations
+- AWS Organizations
-AWS cost allocation tags
+- AWS cost allocation tags

 Skills in:

-Understanding the appropriate uses and capabilities of AWS Budgets, AWS Cost Explorer, and AWS Billing Conductor
+- Understanding the appropriate uses and capabilities of AWS Budgets, AWS Cost Explorer, and
+- AWS Billing Conductor
-Understanding the appropriate uses and capabilities of AWS Pricing Calculator Understanding AWS Organizations consolidated billing and allocation of costs Understanding various types of cost allocation tags and their relation to billing reports (for example, AWS Cost and Usage Report)
+- Understanding the appropriate uses and capabilities of AWS Pricing Calculator
+- Understanding AWS Organizations consolidated billing and allocation of costs
+- Understanding various types of cost allocation tags and their relation to billing reports (for example, AWS Cost and Usage Report)

-Task Statement 4.3: Identify AWS technical resources and AWS Support options.
+### Task Statement 4.3: Identify AWS technical resources and AWS Support options.

 Knowledge of:

-Resources and documentation available on official AWS websites AWS Support plans
+- Resources and documentation available on official AWS websites
+- AWS Support plans
-Role of the AWS Partner Network, including independent software vendors and system integrators
+- Role of the AWS Partner Network, including independent software vendors and system integrators
-AWS Support Center
+- AWS Support Center

 Skills in:

-Locating AWS whitepapers, blogs, and documentation on official AWS websites Identifying and locating AWS technical resources (for example AWS Prescriptive Guidance, AWS Knowledge Center, AWS re:Post)
+- Locating AWS whitepapers, blogs, and documentation on official AWS websites
+- Identifying and locating AWS technical resources (for example AWS Prescriptive Guidance, AWS Knowledge Center, AWS re:Post)
-Identifying AWS Support options for AWS customers (for example, customer service and communities, AWS Developer Support, AWS Business Support, AWS Enterprise On-Ramp Support, AWS Enterprise Support)
+- Identifying AWS Support options for AWS customers (for example, customer service and communities, AWS Developer Support, AWS Business Support, AWS Enterprise On-Ramp Support, AWS Enterprise Support)
-Identifying the role of Trusted Advisor, AWS Health Dashboard, and the AWS Health API to help manage and monitor environments for cost optimization Identifying the role of the AWS Trust and Safety team to report abuse of AWS resources Understanding the role of AWS Partners (for example AWS Marketplace, independent software vendors, system integrators) Identifying the benefits of being an AWS Partner (for example, partner training and certification, partner events, partner volume discounts) Identifying the key services that AWS Marketplace offers (for example, cost management, governance and entitlement)
+- Identifying the role of Trusted Advisor, AWS Health Dashboard, and the AWS Health API to help manage and monitor environments for cost optimization
+- Identifying the role of the AWS Trust and Safety team to report abuse of AWS resources
+- Understanding the role of AWS Partners (for example AWS Marketplace, independent software vendors, system integrators)
+- Identifying the benefits of being an AWS Partner (for example, partner training and certification, partner events, partner volume discounts)
+- Identifying the key services that AWS Marketplace offers (for example, cost management, governance and entitlement)
-Identifying technical assistance options available at AWS (for example, AWS Professional Services, AWS Solutions Architects)
+- Identifying technical assistance options available at AWS (for example, AWS Professional Services, AWS Solutions Architects)